-I'm an Accredited Practicing Dietitian (APD) with a passion for helping people of all shapes, sizes and abilities to develop a healthy relationship with food, their mind and bodies.
+I'm an Accredited Practicing Dietitian (APD) with a passion for helping people of all shapes, sizes, identities and abilities to develop a healthy relationship with food, their mind and bodies.

-Like nearly all young children, I was born with an innate ability to eat intuitively.
-I was blessed to be born into a family where focus on weight and dieting was not a thing.
-I ate as much as I liked and moved because it felt good.
-I was also born with thin privilege, which meant that I was fortunate to be relatively free from commentary about my body and food choices in my every day life.
+Like most young children, I had a natural intuition with food.
+I was fortunate enough to be born into a family where focus on weight and dieting was not a thing.
+I also existed with thin privilege, which meant that I was relatively free from commentary about my body and food choices in my every day life.

 There is no one-size-fits-all when it comes to nutrition.
 We believe that health exists on a continuum that varies with time and circumstance for each individual.
 We also recognise that dieting and food restriction can be harmful for both mental and physical health.
 Therefore, we remove all rules around food and eating and help our clients give themselves permission to eat all foods without guilt or judgement.